 Image Source: pixabay.

-Engineers are the men behind every amazing product.
-Everything you see around you is the brainchild of some engineer working somewhere in the world.
+5 Robotics Engineer Inventions That Changed The World.
+Everything you see around you is the brainchild of an engineer somewhere in the world working towards the greater good.
 Robotics is something that is popular and influencing for a number of reasons.
 Designing and building a robot is complicated and involves advanced-level science and knowledge.
 A robot has numerous functions working concurrently.
 A simple walk across the room by your robot has years of dedicated research behind it.
 That said, learning about engineers and their magnificent skills and knowledge about define robotics could be an amazing experience.
 You will come across geniuses who changed the world with their work.
 Following is a list of some of the most influential robot engineers that changed defined robotics forever.

 David Hanson – the mind behind Sophia